Compare TestMasters and Blueprint with our review of the two courses below.

 Although Blueprint gets a significant edge here, Testmaster’s study approach will be appealing for minimalists who prefer a direct study platform without all the bells and whistles.

-Continuing our review of TestMasters vs. Blueprint LSAT, both platforms use questions from previous LSAT tests.
+Continuing our review of TestMasters vs. Blueprint LSAT, both platforms make good use of practice LSAT exams.
+Both providers utilize the LSAC and their PrepPlus subscription to provide these practice exams.
 This is the industry standard and as a result, both platforms have superb practice materials at their disposal.

 Both prep courses also deliver their overall content in roughly the same way.
 They include a practice section after the main content so students can test what they’ve learned.